jack-linaker/crow/README.md

 The Clerical Resolution Online Widget (CROW) is an open-source project designed to facilitate the clerical review of linked data.

+There are currently two types of CROW:

+- **CROW1** - a desktop application made with Tkinter.
+- **CROW2** - a web application made with Flask.

+> [!IMPORTANT]
+>
+> CROW2 contains bugs that are currently under investigation.
+As such, we do not
+> recommend its use.
+Please use CROW1 instead.

 - [Getting Started](#getting-started)
   - [Documentation](#documentation)
 - [Version Differences](#version-differences)